-- St Thomas' has an important role to play in supporting the mental health and wellbeing of our pupils.
+- Chevening (St Botolph's) CE Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: